 Australian Fossil Mammal Sites

-The Australian Fossil Mammal Sites Riversleigh and the Naracoorte are Australia's most renowned fossil sites.
-They are a superb illustration of the key stages of the isolated evolution of Australia's unique fauna.
+The Australian Fossil Mammal Sites Riversleigh and the Naracoorte are superb illustrations of the key stages of the isolated evolution of Australia's unique fauna.

 This year I visited the Northern part of this WHS : Riversleigh, Qld.
 The site is scattered over a large area, but section D is where some important finds have been made.

 The finds however are not here, but have removed for study and processing to the Outback on Isa Museum in Mount Isa.
 They are readily accessible in the Riversleigh section, soaking in acid to remove some of the encasing limestone.
 This work is only in its infancy, and much is left to be discovered.

 Some of the Premier Stateliner buses travelling between Adelaide and Mount Gambier stop at the township of Naracoorte.
 Others travel along the coast.
 The caves are some 14 kms distant from the township, but I managed to enlist the assistance of the Visitor Information office to arrange transport.